oppiliappan/fondant/readme.md

 ### Usage ([Full Documentation](https://docs.rs/fondant/))

-Drop this in your `Cargo.toml` to gets started:
+Drop this in your `Cargo.toml` to get started:

 ```
 [dependencies]